Sierra Vista has a rich history going back to the establishment of Fort Huachuca in the late 19th century.

 Get our free mobile app

-The Frys didn't want the name change.
-Eriwn Fry, son of founder Oliver Fry, mounted a court battle to retain the name.
-In 1959, the city's main thoroughfare was changed to Fry Boulevard as a consolation and to keep the founding family happy.
+The Frys didn't want the name to change.
+Erwin Fry, son of founder Oliver Fry, mounted a court battle to retain the name.
+In 1959, the city's main thoroughfare was renamed Fry Boulevard as a gesture of goodwill and to appease the founding family.

 Canva